Winter in Ely

 Sometimes, people arrive with the stars stuck firmly in their eyes.

-When Torsten and I were in Ely one February, we stayed at Blue Heron with four people on a Wintergreen trip.
+When we were in Ely one February, we stayed at an inn with four people on a Wintergreen trip.
 They were enthralled with the dogs: "They're so wonderful," said Lynne Olds of Campbell, Calif.
 "They have such personality, and they work so hard, it's just a pleasure."

 In the morning, we watched them help guides Chris Maher and Mark Schurke harness teams of Canadian Inuit dogs, each capable of pulling 550 pounds.